snrnats/doc-centre/docfx_project/pro/api/shipments/allocating_shipments.md

 ### Using Dangerous Goods Rules

-PRO enables you to manage which carrier services can carry which types of dangerous goods by setting up "dangerous goods rulesets" in the UI.
-This is a change from the original PRO's consignments-based implementation, in which dangerous goods specifications were directly tied in to each carrier service.
+PRO version 2 enables you to manage which carrier services can carry which types of dangerous goods by setting up "dangerous goods rulesets" in the UI.
+This is a change from PRO version 1's consignments-based implementation, in which dangerous goods specifications are directly tied in to each carrier service.

 When setting up dangerous goods rules, you configure a ruleset independently of any carrier services and then link those rules to the services you require.
 This is especially useful if you have non-standard agreements with your carriers (that is, carriers will allow you to ship dangerous goods on a carrier service that would not normally take that class of goods).